tmncollins/BIO-Solutions/README.md

 Some solutions do not work fast enough, though in some cases this is due to the limitations of the Python 3 language.

+The solutions offered here are only for BIO Round 1.
+I have written solutions for (almost) all of the BIO Final problems.
+Please contact if interested.

 If you have solution in any language feel free to send it in.
 All major languages welcome (within reason) and authors will be credited.

 Currently missing perfect solutions include: